It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

 It’s important to remember that some antidepressants will be more suitable for you than others – it depends on your symptoms and what other medications you're taking.

 Your specialist will also be able to advise you on how to take antidepressants alongside your Parkinson’s medication.
-Taking antidepressants won't always improve your mood immediately, and it may take two to four weeks before you notice any change in your symptoms.
+Taking antidepressants won't always improve your mood immediately.
+It may take 2 to 4 weeks before you notice any change in your symptoms.

 As with most medications, antidepressants can have side effects, but they are generally safe.